tonyhschu/manifold-cad-live-preview/DEVELOPMENT.md

 ## Overview

-This guide covers the development workflow for the V3 pipeline-based architecture.
-We have multiple moving pieces that need to work together smoothly.
+This guide covers the development workflow for the V3 CLI-based architecture.
+The new unified CLI provides automatic model discovery, pipeline generation, and development server management.

 ## Architecture Components